-The customer is required to provide and install a visible disconnect switch between the photovoltaic system inverter and the Feed In Tariff Production Meters.
-It should be located relatively close to the Feed In Tariff Production Meters.
+The customer is required to provide and install a visible disconnect switch between the photovoltaic system inverter and the customer's breaker panel.
+It should be located relatively close to the NET Metered Production Meter.
 The location of the disconnect switch must be approved by BCL&P prior to construction.
-The interconnection to BCLP system must be made on the Line Side of the Electric Service Meter using set screw type pressure connectors, no piercing type connectors are allowed.
-The wire feeding to the first Feed In Tariff Meter must be only within the sealed Metering Section of the Meter/Main Disconnect or conduit feeding to the first Feed In Tariff Meter base and must not extend into customer accessible areas.